nuts-foundation/nuts-specification/examples/nuts-did.md

         "kty": "OKP",
         "kid": "_Qq0UL2Fq651Q0Fjd6TvnYE-faHiOpRlPVQcY_-tA4A"
       }
-    }
-  ],
-  // Keys specified in the section below are used to authenticate as DID controller.
-In other words;
-  // keys specified below can alter this DID document.
-  "authentication": [
-    // Refers to a key specified in `verificationMethod` "did:nuts:04cf1e20-378a-4e38-ab1b-401a5018c9ff#key-1",
+    },
-    // This could be a recovery key for when the organization loses its private key,
+    // This could be a recovery key for when the party loses its private key,
     // residing on a hardtoken (e.g. a Yubikey in a safe).
-    // This key COULD also reside in `verificationMethod` and be referenced by this section.
     {
       "id": "did:nuts:04cf1e20-378a-4e38-ab1b-401a5018c9ff#key-2",
       "type": "JsonWebKey2020",